 In 1864, amongst public debate as to where to site the market, the Association called a public meeting.
 The group selected site on the corner of Lonsdale and McCrae St. Auctioneer Thomas Rosling leased the Market and funded the construction of the required stockyards and sheds.

 10th of October 1866 was the first official public market day, selling cattle, pigs and sheep.

+By 1933, crowding and hygiene were becoming issues and soon the prospect of moving the stock market was again raised.
 Meanwhile, the town still had to deal with the chaos of market day.
-Cattle and other stock were still driven on foot from nearby farms or from the railway station causing chaos in the streets.
-Frank Whitcombe watched stock unloading at the market: “From here there and everywhere along the roads converging on the market square, milch cows and fat cattle on the hoof, porkers, suckers and backfatters, baconers and vealers come in covered carts and motor vans, …costermongers and hucksters bring in their wares.”
+Cattle and other stock were still driven on foot from nearby farms or from the railway station crowding the streets.
+Frank Whitcombe watched stock unloading at the market.
+“From here there and everywhere along the roads converging on the market square, milch cows and fat cattle on the hoof, porkers, suckers and backfatters, baconers and vealers come in covered carts and motor vans, …costermongers and hucksters bring in their wares.”